lucashaley/lucashaley.github.io/_posts/2022-11-19-scientists-with-cool-names-25-homer-clyde-snook.md

 ---
+published: true
+date: 2022-11-01
-title: 'Scientists with Cool Names #25: Homer Clyde Snook'
+title: "Scientists with Cool Names #25: Homer Clyde Snook"
-date: 2022-11-18 16:00:00 -08:00
 categories:
   - ScientistsWithCoolNames
   - Science
   - Nonsense
 excerpt: The SNOOK APPARATUS
-splash_image: "/uploads/snook-hydrogen-tube.jpg"
+splash_image: /uploads/snook-hydrogen-tube.jpg
-posts:
-- 'Scientists with Cool Names #24: Dr. Ngaio Beausoleil'
-- 'Scientists with Cool Names #23: Erasmus Smit'
-- 'Scientists with Cool Names #22: Casimir Funk'
 ---
 So I couldn't find an image that I could confirm was Homer Clyde Snook, which is a shame.
 But regardless, he was a physicist working in the field of roentgen rays, soon to be relabeled x-rays.
 Working for the Victor company, he made the delightfully-titled "Snook Apparatus", an early device to create x-rays.

 I mean, look at this thing: